Here are answers to some of the frequently asked questions we receive from people enquiring about careers at the West Midlands Combined Authority.

 Our application process is designed to ensure anonymity.
 Our recruiting teams will not have access to your CV.
 Our shortlisting decisions will be based purely on what you tell us in your profile and supporting statement.
 Therefore, we recommend investing time in tailoring your profile before completing your application.

-If you know you have the potential to do the job but your experience does not straightforwardly sell you as the ‘perfect candidate’, try focusing on your skills instead and highlight those that are transferable.
+Lay your supporting statement out in the same order as the person specification, this will make it easier for our recruiting teams to find the examples you have given that line up to the criteria you are aiming to meet.
+Structure your examples and ensure you are evidencing how you meet the criteria clearly.
+If you know you have the potential to do the job, but your experience does not straightforwardly sell you as the ‘perfect candidate’, try focusing on your skills instead and highlight those that are transferable.

 Tell us what you are looking for.
-If you are looking to apply for the role on a part-time basis, or for flexibility over start and finish times to better balance your work and home commitments, let us know.
+If you're interested in applying for the role on a part-time basis or require flexible start and finish times to better balance work and personal commitments, please let us know.

-When you apply, your application will be assessed first by the recruitment partner managing the vacancy.
-We will look at whether you meet the essential criteria for the role and are eligible to apply.
+When you apply, your application will be assessed by the recruitment partner managing the vacancy.
+We will look at whether you meet the essential criteria for the role and if you are eligible to apply.

 If your application meets the essential criteria, it will be sent to the recruiting manager who will assess it against the job description and person specification.